themakrae/ASTR350_DF/README.md

 `sdr_2_data.py` - This script serves the same function as above but for the second dongle.
 The scripts are identical with the exception of the dongle number.

 **Note: Regardless of the number of dongles you are working with, all of the data collection scripts must be run *in parallel*.
-This can be done through the following example command:**
+This can be done through the use of threading or the following example command:**

     python script1.py &
     python script2.py &